A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Governing equations in equation-free framework

-where $l$ is constant, $\alpha$ and $\beta$ are the diffusivities along $x$ and $y$ directions respectively, $\gamma$ and $\nu$ are the convective velocities along $x$ and $y$ directions respectively, $\omega$ is the reaction coefficient and $\phi$ is the source term at point $(x,y)$ and at time $t$.
+where $\mathcal{D}=D(x,y)I_{2\times2}$ is the diffusion tensor, where $D(x,y)>0$ is the diffusion coefficient, $v(x,y)= ^\top$ is the non-negative convective velocity vector, $f$ is the reaction coefficient and $g(x,y,t)$ is the source term at point $(x,y)$ and at time $t$.
+Equation \eqref{eqn:Physical_Problem} represents a heterogeneous $\mathsf{CDR}$ equation, as both the diffusion coefficient and the convective velocity depend explicitly on the spatial variables and the source term depends on space-time variables.